Cassio-Sales/Cassio-Sales/README.md

 Hi I'm Cassio,

 - I'm a Frontend Developer passionate about creating responsive applications.
-Currently working as a freelancer, I use JavaScript as my main programming language and modern technologies and frameworks like React, and Tailwind CSS, Nextjs to build visually appealing solutions that adapt seamlessly across devices.
+Currently working as a freelancer, I use JavaScript as my main programming language and modern technologies and frameworks like React, tailwind CSS, Nextjs to build visually appealing solutions that adapt seamlessly across devices.

  - I’m deeply interested in technology and love turning visual designs into functional interfaces.